highlightjs/highlight.js/readme.eng.txt

     </script>

-When called this way highlight.js will dynamically load appropriate language files and thus will also weigh less than with the default set that includes all languages implemented.
+When called this way highlight.js will dynamically load appropriate language files and thus will also weigh less than with the default set that includes many popular languages.
+This explicit passing of languages is also required if you need a language that is not included in the default set (see DEFAULT_LANGUAGES in the file highlight.js).

 A full list of available classes is below ("Languages").